e-hein/professional-tour-of-heroes/apps/demo/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build. `npm run build` will always use the prod flag.
+`npm run build` to build the project.
+The build artifacts will be stored in the `../../dist/apps/demo` directory.
+Builds will always use the prod flag, there's no usecase for dev-builds except in dev server (`npm start`).

-After build you can start the app at http://localhost:8080/ptoh-web by `npm run serve:dist`.
+After build you can start the app at http://localhost:8080/demo by `npm run serve:dist`.

 ## Running unit tests

-* `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+* `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-* `npm run coverage` to run unit tests with coverage output to the `./coverage/{projectName}` folder (which is in .gitignore).
+* `npm run coverage` to run unit tests with json coverage output to `../../coverage/project/demo` folder (which is part of .gitignore).
+* `npm run combine:coverage` will run automatically after coverage and generate a combined html coverage report for this repo in `../../coverage/combined`.

 ## Running end-to-end tests